reselbob/simple-node-grpc/client_cli/readme.md

 Options:
   --version        Show version number                                 [boolean] -o, --operation  The operation to perform.
 Choose from the operations: add,
-                   subtract, multiply, divide, repeat,ping            [required] -d, --data       The array of numbers to process.
+                   subtract, multiply, divide, chatter,ping            [required] -d, --data       The array of numbers to process.
 Used with the operations, add, subtract, multiply, divide
-  -m, --message    Used with the operation, repeat and ping.
+  -m, --message    Used with the operation, chatter and ping.
 The message to
                    transit.
-  -c, --count      Used the with the operation, repeat.
+  -c, --count      Used the with the operation, chatter.
 Indicates the number
                    of messages to return in the stream.
   -u, --url        The url of the gRPC server.       [default: "localhost:8080"] -h, --help       Show help                                           [boolean]